-Interview with Matteo Mabelle
+Interview with Matteo Trigiani

-Hello Matteo, tell us something about yourself and how you got into 3D design.
+Hello Matteo, tell us something about yourself, and how you got into 3D design.

 I‘m not a professional 3D artist, let alone a filmmaker, it‘s just a hobby.
 I‘ve always been fascinated by the things you can create virtually, especially since there are absolutely no limits to fantasy.
 Everything is possible, everything is feasible.
-I wanted to be able to do that too, so I studied to to become a 3D designer alongside my job.
+I wanted to be able to do that too, so I studied to become a 3D designer alongside my job.
 I was immediately fascinated by the boundlessness but also overwhelmed by the incredible complexity.

-So you never worked professionally as a 3D artist, did you create the film on your own and how long did it take you?
+So you never worked professionally as a 3D artist, did you create the film on your own, and how long did it take you?

 That‘s right.
 It‘s difficult to say how long it took me because I realised very quickly that I still had to learn many things.
 The animation of people‘s movements, for example, which are so incredibly complex, especially facial expressions and gestures.
 In addition, there were extreme difficulties because some things just didn‘t work as they should.
 Sometimes it was really exasperating.
 All in all, I worked on it for more than 15 months, however 7 days a week and sometimes 20 hours a day.

-Your film is called „isabelle“, what is it about and what is the idea behind it?
+Your film is called „Isabelle“, what is it about, and what is the idea behind it?